tansive/tansive/README.md

 ### Functional Architecture of a Tansive Session

-This diagram shows how Tansive orchestrates tools, policies, and agents within a session runtime
+This diagram shows how Tansive orchestrates tools, policies, and agents within a session runtime:

 ![Tansive Functional Architecture](media/tansive-functional-arch.svg)

-When you create a session, Tansive creates a runtime instance of the "SkillSet" constrained by the specified "View".
-SkillSet is a `yaml` template that specifies all the tools and agents involved in accomplishing a specific type of task (e.g., placing an order based on availability of inventory) along with information on how to run them, and what capabilities they expose.
+When you create a session, Tansive creates a runtime instance of the **SkillSet** constrained by the specified **View**.
+A SkillSet is a YAML template that specifies all the tools and agents involved in accomplishing a specific type of task (e.g., placing an order based on availability of inventory).
+It includes information on how to run them and what capabilities they expose.

-A "View" is a policy that specifies what capabilities are permitted to be used in a session.
-Capabilities are expressed via tags such as `kubernetes.deployments.restart`, `query.sql.update`, that you define at your desired level of granularity.
+A **View** is a policy that specifies what capabilities are permitted to be used in a session.
+Capabilities are expressed via tags such as `kubernetes.deployments.restart` or `query.sql.update` that you define at your desired level of granularity.

-At the core of a Tansive session is the Tool Call router.
+At the core of a Tansive session is the **Tool Call Router**.
 Tools can be added to the router from various sources:

-- **Remote MCP Servers:** MCP endpoints hosted by external resources that use HTTP Transport (Remote MCP)
+- **Remote MCP Servers:** MCP (Model Context Protocol) endpoints hosted by external resources that use HTTP transport
-- **Local MCP Servers:** MCP servers that use `stdio` transport that access external resources via REST API or any other means such as gRPC.
-(Local MCP)
+- **Local MCP Servers:** MCP servers that use stdio transport and access external resources via REST API, gRPC, or other protocols
-- **Local Scripts:** Simple run-once-and-exit tools can be written in any language.
-These tools are run by Tansive with a json argument and the tool prints results to standard output or error.
+- **Local Scripts:** Simple run-once-and-exit tools written in any language.
+These tools are run by Tansive with JSON arguments and print results to standard output or error

-When a session is created, Tansive automatically creates an MCP endpoint using authenticated HTTP transport.
+When a session is created, Tansive automatically creates an MCP endpoint using authenticated HTTP transport:

-- Only the Tools specified by the View policy associated with the session are exposed via the endpoint.
+- Only the tools specified by the View policy associated with the session are exposed via the endpoint
-- The router applies tool input transformations specified in the SkillSet at runtime before tool calls are dispatched.
+- The router applies tool input transformations specified in the SkillSet at runtime before tool calls are dispatched
-- All tool calls, their inputs, and policy evaluation decisions and rules that supported the decision are logged.
+- All tool calls, their inputs, and policy evaluation decisions are logged with the rules that supported each decision

-Agents can integrate with Tansive in one of two modes:
+Agents can integrate with Tansive in two modes:

-- Tansive can run the agent directly subjecting it to the same View policies, therefore providing end to end control over the entire pipeline.
-In this case, the agent accesses tools via the Tansive SkillSet service which uses a Unix Domain Socket as transport.
-Upcoming releases will add support for Tansive managed agents to access tools via MCP.
+- **Tansive-managed agents:** Tansive runs the agent directly, applying the same View policies.
+This provides end-to-end control over the entire pipeline.
+The agent accesses tools via the Tansive SkillSet service using Unix Domain Socket transport.
+Upcoming releases will add support for Tansive-managed agents to access tools via MCP.

-- Agents are run independently, but Tansive governs tool access.
-This mode also covers agents in tools such as Cursor, Claude desktop, etc.
+- **Independent agents:** Agents run independently, but Tansive governs their tool access.
+This mode covers agents in tools such as Cursor, Claude Desktop, and similar applications.

 ---